Assault and Battery Legal Defense

 Penalties for Assault and Battery

-Being charged with assault and/or battery can lead to severe penalties, which may include:
+Being charged with assault and/or battery can lead to severe penalties and a sign you need a self-defense attorney.
+These penalties may include:

 Fines